CriticalFlaw/TF2HUD-Fixes/README.md

 ![image](https://user-images.githubusercontent.com/6818236/135372003-c609a9af-6765-4a3d-9964-d6875868c4f3.png)
 <p align="center">
   <p align="center">
-    A collection of bug fixes, visual tweaks and quality of life improvements to the default Team Fortress 2 HUD.
+    A collection of fixes and minor visual tweaks to the default Team Fortress 2 HUD.
     <br />
-    This mod has been submitted to the Steam Workshop for Valve's consideration à la carte.
+    This mod has been submitted to the Steam Workshop for Valve's consideration.
     <br />
     <a href="https://steamcommunity.com/workshop/filedetails/?id=2153598398">Steam Workshop Submission</a>
     ·